wehrliaa/mbaacc-replay-takeover/README.md

 make
 ```

 You should get an executable called `takeover.exe`.
-Run it from your terminal alongside the game in replay mode (Offline -> Replay in CCCaster 3.1).
+Run it from your terminal alongside the game in replay mode (Main menu > Offline > Replay, in CCCaster 3.1).

+- Press FN1 to pause the replay.
+Press it again to unpause.

 ## License